Raphaël Glucksmann: Political positions

 In May 2021, Glucksmann joined a group of 39 mostly Green Party lawmakers from the European Parliament who in a letter urged the leaders of Germany, France and Italy not to support Arctic LNG 2, a $21 billion Russian Arctic liquefied natural gas (LNG) project, due to climate change concerns.

-In November 2021, Glucksmann led a group of seven Members of the European Parliament to Taiwan to send a strong signal in support of the self-ruling island, despite a threat of retaliation from China.
+In November 2021, Glucksmann led a group of seven members of the European Parliament to Taiwan to send a strong signal in support of the self-ruling island, despite a threat of retaliation from China.
+During this visit, the delegation stated to President Tsai Ing-wen: "Europe is standing with you."
+Glucksmann has been a strong proponent for deepened cooperation with Taiwan.

+In March 2024, he refused to use the term "genocide" in regards to the treatment of Palestinians by Israel during the Gaza war by claiming to be "extremely cautious about the term's usage".
+He has nevertheless denounced the "carnage" in Gaza as well as the blockade.
+In April 2024, he asserted the legitimacy of the actions by the leadership of Sciences Po Paris to force their premises to be evacuated after their occupation by groups in support of the Palestinians.

 Personal life

 Glucksmann was married to Georgian and Ukrainian politician Eka Zguladze until 2014.
 He has a son, Gabriel, born 12 March 2017, with journalist Léa Salamé.